2002kartik12/Healthcare-Project-using-Machine-learning/README.md

 # Healthcare-Project-using-Machine-learning
-This is a web based application using flask in which prediction is occurs on machine learning models
+This is a web based application using flask in which prediction is occurs on machine learning models.

 <img width="948" alt="image" src="https://github.com/2002kartik12/Healthcare-Project-using-Machine-learning/assets/110666936/e02da1a6-7bae-468a-aafc-e56b42ce18c5">

 This is a front page of the application.